 CALL FOR SUBMISSIONS / MAIN SPACE

-Main Space exhibitions range from four to six weeks in duration.
-The detailed floor plan for the Main Space can also be found here: http://www.thenewgallery.org/wp-content/uploads/2019/04/TNG_FloorplanCall2018.jpg
+Main Space programming typically ranges from four to six weeks in duration.
+The Main Space gallery and washroom are barrier-free, and the single stall washroom is all-gender A detailed floor plan for the Main Space can be found on TNG’s website: http://www.thenewgallery.org/wp-content/uploads/2020/04/TNG_FloorplanCall2019.pdf

-Exhibiting artists are currently offered a fee of $2036 to show their work (commensurate with current CARFAC Fee Schedule – A.1.1, and updated annually upon CARFAC’s new schedule release).
-Additionally, TNG provides accommodations during installation and financial resources to aid artists in managing shipping and travel costs.
-Details of this budget are determined on a case-by-case basis, but typically cover 90-100% of these costs for artists working within North America.
+Exhibiting artists are offered a fee commensurate with CARFAC’s Fee Schedule under section A.1.1.
+These rates are updated annually, with 2022 fees projected to be $2161.00 CAD for a solo exhibition.
+Curatorial projects include an additional fee of $1000.00 CAD to supplement CARFAC rates.
+TNG also provides accommodations during installation and a budget to support shipping and travel costs.
+Details of this budget are determined on a case-by-case basis, but typically cover 90-100% of these costs for solo projects within North America.

 The following materials should be included in your application:

-- Proposal: Briefly describe your exhibition.
+- Proposal: Briefly describe your project.
 Provide complete details of your spatial, physical, and material requirements, including any special equipment and/or technical needs.

 - Support: Please include up to fifteen pieces of additional support material, including digital images, videos, or audio clips alongside a corresponding numbered image list detailing the artwork’s title, medium, physical size, date of completion, and any other necessary descriptors.
-TNG’s peer jury will review up to a maximum of five minutes of time-based work.
+The jury will review up to five minutes of time-based work.
 TNG accepts links to video and audio work hosted online.

 - Curriculum Vitae: Describe your artistic background to a maximum length of three pages.
 Please include all relevant contact information.